datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 Let's do a quick comparison here.
 First, we tried to do calculations with regular lists, like this, but this gave us an error, because Python doesn't now how to do calculations with lists like we want them to.
 Next, these regular lists where converted to Numpy arrays.
 The same operations now work without any problem: Numpy knows how to work with arrays as if they are single values, which is pretty awesome if you ask me.

-Of course, you should still pay attention.
+You should still pay attention, though.
 First of all, Numpy can do all of this so easily because it assumes that your Numpy array can only contain values of a single type.
-It's either an array of booleans, either an array of floats, and so on.
+It's either an array of floats, either an array of booleans, and so on.
 If you do try to create an array with different types, like this for example, <PAUSE> The resulting Numpy array will contain a single type, string in this case.
 The boolean and the float were both converted to strings.

 Second, you should know that a Numpy array is simply a new kind of Python type, like the float, string and list types from before.
 This means that it comes with its own methods, which can behave differently than you'd expect.
 Take this Python list and this numpy array, for example: